Supporting and working with you to help you stay in or return to work

 Obtaining a 'Fit for Work' Note

-If you are off work owing to sickness for up to seven consecutive calendar days, you need a self certificate (SC2) available from your employer or you can download a copy here.
+If you are off work owing to sickness for up to seven consecutive calendar days, you need to complete an Employee’s statement of sickness (SC2) form.
 If you are self employed, you may collect an (SC1) form from the surgery.
 If you are off work for less than seven calendar days you do not require a doctor’s certificate.
 Any absence for more than seven days, including weekends and bank holidays, requires a 'Fit for Work' certificate, available from your doctor free of charge.

 If your employers require a certificate for a period of less than the statutory seven days, the doctor is not obliged to issue any certificate but may issue a private certificate for which there is a fee (current charges are available from reception).